Nordic Biker War: 1996: The conflict escalates

 In the early hours of 11 April 1996, the Hells Angels' compound in Hasslarp was targeted again, this time with two rockets.
 The clubhouse was severely damaged, but no-one was injured or killed.

 The Danish Hells Angels "South" chapter clubhouse in Snoldelev was hit with an anti-tank missile shortly after midnight on 17 April 1996, destroying the upper floor of the structure but causing no injuries to the sixteen bikers inside.
 Four hours later, the headquarters of the HAMC support club Avengers MC in Nørresundby near Aalborg was struck by another missile, causing minor damage as the projectile embedded itself in an interior wall without exploding.
 Four club members inside the clubhouse were unharmed.
 On 26 April 1996, imprisoned Bandidos "Southside" chapter vice-president Morten "Træben" ("Wooden Leg") Christiansen was left in critical condition with shrapnel wounds and burns when assailants threw a hand grenade into his cell after breaking into Horserød State Prison by cutting a large steel padlock securing the gate of the perimeter fence.
+After tossing a grenade into Christiansen's cell, the Hells Angels shot up his cell with machine guns.
 Brian "Bremse" ("Brake") Paludan Jacobsen, a member of the Hells Angels' Copenhagen chapter, lost a leg and two associates were also wounded when two hand grenades were thrown into his home in Brønshøj from a passing vehicle on 7 May 1996.
 A stolen car used in the attack was discovered nearby.

 Two female tourists were wounded when the car they were travelling in was fired upon while they were driving past the Customizers' Oslo clubhouse on 9 May 1996.
 One woman suffered minor wounds despite being shot in the head.
 Five people with ties to the Customizers were charged in the case.